Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The likely reason is that your TV doesn’t support passing through the 5.1 audio from the DVD player to its optical output – and it will only downmix the sound to stereo.

-Some TVs will passthrough Dolby Digital 5.1 audio and not DTS – or vice versa.
-While others may downmix all external audio to stereo.
+Some TVs will pass through Dolby Digital 5.1 audio and not DTS – or vice versa.
+Alternatively, others may downmix all external audio to stereo.

-So, if you think this might be a problem in your setup, you should check if the new TV you buy supports 5.1 audio passthrough via optical.
+If you think this might be a problem, check if the new TV you buy supports 5.1 audio passthrough via optical.

-If you already have this problem with your existing equipment, there are a couple of solutions that may work, depending on the hardware that you have:
+If you already have this problem with your existing equipment, there are a couple of solutions that may work:

 1. Connect your DVD player directly to the soundbar rather than the TV.
 This will require your soundbar to support multiple inputs.